ramrom/rams_dot_files/cheatsheets/pub_sub_message_bus_cheatsheet.md

 ## KAFKA
 - apache kafka 2 is like 20% scala (0.7 was like 50%)
     - 3.1.0 - `core` (most important module) written in scala
+- uses apache zookeeper to manage it
+    - 2024 - zookeeper has limitations and work ongoing to remove it
 - apache zookeeper often used to maintain kafka cluster
     - tracks which broker is responsible for which partitions and topics
 - kafka has _logs_ not _messages_
     - logs are persistent, they stick around until the TTL expires
     - in message queues, messages are deleted immediately after consumers get them
     - b/c it's persistent, consumer requests an offset # of the log, and can rerequest or get older messages
+    - reads start from an offset and are sequential, with all data zero-copied from the disk buffer to the network buffer
 - logs/messages
     - has a key, and hash of key decides target partition
     - if key is empty, partion field is used